SciML/Catalyst.jl/docs/src/catalyst_applications/advanced_simulations.md

 rn = @reaction_network begin
     (k,1), X1 <--> X2
 end
+rn = complete(rn)
 u0 = [:X1 => 10.0,:X2 => 0.0]
 tspan = (0.0, 20.0)
 p = [:k => 1.0]
 oprob = ODEProblem(rn, u0, tspan, p)

-ps_cb_1 = PresetTimeCallback([3.0, 7.0], integ -> integ[:X1] += 5.0)
+ps_cb_1 = PresetTimeCallback([3.0, 7.0], integ -> (integ[:X1] += 5.0; nothing))
-ps_cb_2 = PresetTimeCallback([5.0], integ -> integ[:k] = 5.0)
+ps_cb_2 = PresetTimeCallback([5.0], integ -> (setk(integ, 5.0); nothing))

-sol = solve(deepcopy(oprob); callback=CallbackSet(ps_cb_1, ps_cb_2))
+sol = solve(deepcopy(oprob); callback = CallbackSet(ps_cb_1, ps_cb_2))
 plot(sol)
 ```

-The difference between the `PresetTimeCallback`s and the `DiscreteCallback`s and
+The difference between the `PresetTimeCallback`s, the `DiscreteCallback`s, and
-`ContiniousCallback`s is that the latter two allow the condition to be a
+`ContinuousCallback`s is that the latter two allow the condition to be a
 function, permitting the user to give more general conditions for the callback
 to be triggered.
-An example could be a callback that triggers whenever a species
+An example could be a `ContinuousCallback` that triggers
-surpasses some threshold value.
+whenever a species surpasses some threshold value.

 ### [Callbacks during SSA simulations](@id advanced_simulations_ssa_callbacks)
-An assumption of (most) SSA simulations is that the state of the system is unchanged between reaction events.
-However, callbacks that affect the system's state can violate this assumption.
-To prevent erroneous simulations, users must inform a SSA solver when the state has been updated in a callback.
-This allows the solver to reinitialize any internal state information that may have changed.
-This can be done through the `reset_aggregated_jumps!` function, see the following example:
+An assumption of (most) SSA stochastic chemical kinetics jump process (i.e.
+Gillespie) simulations is that the state of the system is unchanged between
+reaction events.
+However, callbacks that affect the system's state can violate
+this assumption.
+To prevent erroneous simulations, users must inform a SSA
+solver when the state or parameters have been updated in a callback.
+This allows
+the solver to reinitialize any internal state information that may have changed.
+This can be done through the `reset_aggregated_jumps!` function, see the
+following example:

 ```@example ex2
 rn = @reaction_network begin
     (k,1), X1 <--> X2
 end
+rn = complete(rn)
 u0 = [:X1 => 10.0,:X2 => 0.0]
 tspan = (0.0, 20.0)
 p = [:k => 1.0]